 This post may contain affiliate links.
 Read my disclosure policy.

-Skillet Ground Beef and Potato Recipe
+Skillet Ground Beef and Potato Recipe – A Vintage One-Pan Dinner

-Ground Beef and Potato Skillet Supper was one of my mom’s back pocket meals, and one of the first meals I learned how to make.
-It’s classic comfort food, but reinvented with healthier, fresher, and naturally gluten free ingredients.
+However, I thought it was time for a modern upgrade to this classic comfort food.
+So I reinvented it with healthier, fresher, and naturally gluten free ingredients.
 Ground beef and potatoes cooked in one pan with a simple, creamy, cheesy sauce make this an easy dinner recipe that the family will love.
-This ground beef skillet recipe is hearty, budget-friendly, and totally delicious!

 Ingredients